from Pamela Ross, vice president of opportunity, equity & inclusion

 - If you believe in equity and inclusion but are an all-White institution—you need to change that.

-- If you are all White-led institution—with no leaders of color—but say you believe in equity and inclusion—you need to change that.
+- If you believe in equity and inclusion but have no leaders of color—you need to change that.

 - If you are an institution that predominately serves people of color, but your staff and board do not represent the community you serve—you need to change that.